 Lease liabilities are measured at amortized cost using the effective interest method.
 In the event of a change in future lease payments resulting from a change in an index or rate, when the estimated amount of payments based on residual value guarantees changes, or when a determination of whether or not to exercise an option to purchase, extend or terminate a lease changes, the lease liability is remeasured.
-If the lease liability is remeasured, the corresponding revision will consist of either revising the carrying amount of the right-to-use asset has been reduced to zero, it is recognized in profit or loss.
+If the lease liability is remeasured, the corresponding revision will consist of either revising the carrying amount of the rightto-use asset or if the carrying amount of the right-to-use asset has been reduced to zero, it is recognized in profit or loss.